Physical culture: "The Battle of the Systems"

 As physical culture became increasingly popular and profitable, there arose intense national and then international competition amongst the founders and/or promoters of various systems.
 This rivalry became informally known as "the Battle of the Systems".
 Both public gyms and educational institutions tended to take an eclectic approach, whereas private physical culture clubs and organizations often promoted particular exercise systems initially based on ethnocentric and cultural links.

 Early private establishments were based on ethnic and cultural affiliation, such as the Turners and Sokol movements.
 These ethnocentric systems in America were centered on integration, and later stood apart from their origin countries, having very little contact with them by the time World War I emerged.
 Later outfits were based on preference to what each system offered as a matter of practicality, with some systems retaining in their names historical references to their geographic origin.

 The German Turnverein movement promoted a system of what became known as "heavy gymnastics", meaning strenuous exercises performed with the use of elaborate equipment, such as pommel horses, parallel bars, and climbing structures.
-The Turnverein philosophy combined physical training with intellectual pursuits and with a strong emphasis upon German culture.
-Numerous events in modern competitive gymnastics originated in, or were popularized by the Turnverein system.
+The Turnverein philosophy combined physical training with intellectual pursuits and with a strong emphasis on German culture.
+Numerous events in modern competitive gymnastics originated in or were popularized by the Turnverein system.

-The Czech Sokol physical culture movement was largely inspired by Turnverein.
+The Czech Sokol movement for physical culture was largely inspired by Turnverein.

 By contrast with the German and Czech systems, the "Swedish System" founded by Pehr Henrik Ling promoted "light gymnastics", employing little, if any apparatus and focusing on calisthenics, breathing and stretching exercises as well as massage.

-At the turn of the 20th century, bodybuilder and showman Eugen Sandow's system, based upon weight lifting, enjoyed considerable international popularity, while Edmond Desbonnet and George Hebert popularized their own systems within France and French-speaking countries.
-Bernarr Macfadden's system became especially popular within the United States, via the promotion carried out through his publishing empire, particularly its flagship magazine itself titled "Physical Culture."
+At the turn of the 20th century, bodybuilder and showman Eugen Sandow's system, based upon weight lifting, enjoyed considerable international popularity, while Edmond Desbonnet and George Hebert popularized their systems within France and French-speaking countries.
+Bernarr Macfadden's system became especially popular within the United States, via the promotion carried out through his publishing empire, particularly its flagship magazine titled "Physical Culture."

 Other notable advocates of physical culture include Jørgen Peter Müller and Mary Bagot Stack.

-Physical culture ("physie") in Australia
+Australia

 A physical culture practice, informally known as "physie" (pronounced "fizzy") developed in Australia in the 19th century and continues to this day, especially for women.
-It combines elements of march, rhythmic gymnastics and dance, with a focus on good posture and is aimed at young girls and women, from pre-school age to seniors.
+It combines elements of march, rhythmic gymnastics, and dance, with a focus on good posture, and is aimed at young girls and women, from pre-school age to seniors.

-The original physie school was the medical gymnasium Bjelke-Petersen Bros, founded in Hobart in 1892 by Hans Christian Bjelke-Petersen.
+The original physie school was the medical gymnasium Bjelke-Petersen Bros, founded in Hobart in 1892 by Danish immigrant Christian Bjelke-Petersen, whose sister Marie ran the women's section.
 It has been in continuous operation since that time, becoming the Bjelke-Petersen School of Physical Culture Ltd. in 2011.
+BJP is the largest association of physie within Australia.